-Rest assured: You are not alone and you can prevail.
-The important thing is how you deal with failure and what you do now to improve your chances of succeeding the next time around.
+Rest assured: You are not alone, and you can prevail.
+What's important is how you deal with failure and what you do to improve your chances of succeeding the next time around.
 Let's get to work!

-Many people will reflexively find reasons outside of themselves for why they failed the exam.
+Look within.
+Many people will reflexively find reasons outside of themselves for why they failed Step 1.
 Things like, “My school didn’t prepare me well,” or, “The exam was heavy on my only weak areas” may enter your mind.
 Some medical students will blame others for giving them bad advice on how to study for the exam.

 Even if these things are partly true, we advise that you take responsibility for your decisions and situation so you can change them for the better.
 Excuses and blame won’t help your cause.
 It is absolutely essential to take ownership of your failure so that you can take control of your future.